yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-General-Info.rst

        - tiboot3.bin from <path to K3-image-gen> (This is combined image of tiboot3.bin and sysfw.itb)
        - tispl.bin, u-boot.img from <output directory>/a72

+    .. ifconfig:: CONFIG_part_variant in ('AM64X')

+       - tiboot3.bin from <path to K3-image-gen> (This is combined image of tiboot3.bin and sysfw.itb)
+       - tispl.bin, u-boot.img from <output directory>/a53

     .. rubric:: Image Formats